chef/chef-web-docs/chef_master/source/chef_repo.rst

    */.svn/*

-To verify that the top-level Subversion data is not being uploaded to the Chef server, use knife and run a command similar to:
+To verify that the top-level Subversion data is not being uploaded to the Chef Infra Server, use knife and run a command similar to:

 .. code-block:: bash